 - ensure you have a copy of the student's travel support plan from the school and follow the strategies listed

 - seek assistance from the school with support strategies

-- inform the school and ASTP of any significant student behaviour, incidents or issues that occur whilst transporting students in your care
+- inform the school and the ASTP of any significant student behaviour, incidents or issues that occur whilst transporting students in their care

 - be punctual and reliable in ensuring students get to and from school